olibos/ha-addon-pluxee/README.md

-"sportCulture": the Firefly account ID for the Pluxee Sport/Culture account "transport": the Firefly account ID for the Pluxee Transport account "conso": the Firefly account ID for the Pluxee Consumption account "after": the first to import the transactions from
+"sportCulture": the Firefly account ID for the Pluxee Sport/Culture account "transport": the Firefly account ID for the Pluxee Transport account "conso": the Firefly account ID for the Pluxee Consumption account "after": the first date to import the transactions from
 ```

 ## Installation